LearnTeachCode/mob-coding/README.md

 **Milestones:**

-- Starting keeping learning notes in my blog, instead of just dumping them all in here.
+- Started keeping learning notes in my blog, instead of just dumping them all in here.
 (Better to reserve this doc just for short summaries.)

 - After a lot of wasted time because of a couple typos, I successfully created a new GitHub gist from within my app using a client-side AJAX POST request to the GitHub API!